-All tenured faculty members employed under written contract for the fiscal or academic year of three quarters shall give written notice of their intention to resign to the president of the institution or to his authorized representative, postmarked no later than February 1st, immediately preceding the expiration of the contract period.
+All tenured faculty members employed under written contract for the fiscal or academic year shall give at least sixty days written notice of their intention to resign to the president of the institution or to his/her authorized representative.

 3.1.5.2.
 Non-tenured